 Make it Quick 🍃

-If you are short on time, you can bake the beans uncovered for 30 to 45 minutes instead of the full hour and a half.
+If you are short on time, you can bake the beans uncovered for 30 to 45 minutes instead of the full 1.5 hours.
 The sauce will be thinner, but the flavors will still come together beautifully.
 Keep the lid off and stir halfway through.

 Tips to Make the Best Baked Beans with Bacon